antimatter07/CSARCH2-X22-Simulation-Project/README.md

 - Unicode to UTF-8
 - Unicode to UTF-16
 - Unicode to UTF-32
-- Option for output to be copied into clipboard
+- Option to copy output into clipboard

 ## CSARCH2 X22 Members
 - Capunitan